Skip to content

 Your proxy will need to show their own photo ID to cast your vote at the polling station.
 They will not need to show your ID.
 Please visit our Voter ID page for more information.

-If your proxy cannot get to your polling station, they can apply to vote cast the proxy vote by post.
-However, if they choose this option, they will not then be able to vote in person as the proxy.
+If your proxy cannot get to your polling station, they can apply to vote cast the proxy vote by post by 5pm, 11 working days before an election (excluding Saturdays, Sundays, Good Friday and bank holidays).
+If they choose this option, they will not then be able to vote in person as the proxy.
 People voting by post will not need to provide ID.

 If you want to vote in person, you can do so as long as your proxy has not already voted or has a proxy vote by post.